elistavitski/t4iss/README.md

 ![](img/mp-5229_Ti.png)

-If you want O-K edge, change Ti as O
+If you want O-K edge, change Ti as O:

 ```python
 get_XANES(mpr,mpid='mp-5229',absorbing_atom='O',export_figure=True)
 ```

-You can do alse search in MP database like this:
+You can also search in MP database like this:

 ```python
 # search in MP